homomorphic-nb/PPNB/README.md

 - NB_log.py : approximate logarithm function
 - data_devide.py : devide the test data

+### Pi-heaan is the simulator version of HEaaN used in the paper
 ## Please install pi-heaan before running the code.
 ```console
 pip install pi-heaan
 ```

-### Pi-heaan is the simulator version of HEaaN used in the paper
-### When using the pi-heaan, the performance of the model on the paper may be slightly different.